clearlinux/clear-linux-documentation/source/clear_containers.rst

 isolation and security, for example) on Intel VT technology.

-These methods are applied across all levels of the host/virtual machine hierarchy, from the host side userland software stack down through the host Linux kernel and into the client side kernel and userland.
-While a standalone offering, Clear Containers leverage technology included as  part of the Clear Linux distribution for many of their technology improvements.
+These methods are applied across all levels of the host/virtual machine
+hierarchy: from the host-side userland software stack down through the host Linux kernel and into the client-side kernel and userland.

+Although it is available as a standalone offering, the Clear Containers technology works best when it is able to leverage optimizations designed into the Clear Linux* Project.

 Customers can integrate all or parts of Clear Containers into a container infrastructure.